What is self-regulation?

 About the author

-Sue has more information in her book ‘Self-Regulation Skills in Young Children; Theory and Practical Activities for Practitioners and Parents’ which is due for publication in April 2020 by Jessica Kingsley Publishers UK.
+Sue has more information in her book ‘Self-Regulation Skills in Young Children; Theory and Practical Activities for Practitioners and Parents’ published 21 April 2020 by Jessica Kingsley Publishers UK.

 Follow Sue on Twitter here